The second edition of the Francigena Film Festival will take place on October 9 and 10, 2021, in the heart of Tuscany: BUONCONVENTO!

 The Francigena Film Festival will feature many events on the theme of 'Journeys' and cinema as well as nature, culture, food and wine.

-They accept short film submissions of up to 20 minutes from all around the world with a focus on quality shorts, intelligent visions, experimentation and a strong authorial style.
+The Festival Staff accepts short film submissions of up to 25 minutes from all around the world with a focus on quality shorts, intelligent visions, experimentation and a strong authorial style.